aktienautobahn/SysProgAss2/README.md

 ## Project status
 If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
 Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
 You can also make an explicit request for maintainers.

+# README

+## Lock-free Ringbuffer

+This is a thread-safe implementation of the lock-free ringbuffer introduced by the following guide: https://ferrous-systems.com/blog/lock-free-ring-buffer/.

+## Compilation

+Use the make command to compile the project.
+The executable(s) will be placed in the build directory.
+For the daemon, you can use the 'rndtxt.txt' files, and comprare them against the 'rndtxt_lsg.txt' files in the 'test' directory, to see if the daemon works correctly.